CATEMA® System System Description

 Students are also able to view their entire enrollment history in the system, and can print the competency/outcome form for each class they have enrolled in.

-The system staff's primary tasks in the management of the online application system are to approve new teacher applications and new classes, and to assist users as needed.
-The staff has read and write access to all areas of the system.
+The system staff's primary tasks in the management of the system are to approve new teacher applications and new classes, and to assist users as needed.
+The system administrator has full edit, read and write access to all areas of the system.

 • Approve new teachers "accounts"